 Lively accents of bright yellow and blue awaken the spirit of this area.
 A few figures and frames are on the shelves while the handmade seat and pillow cover unravel past.

 Source: Zillow DigsTM

-This certainly gives clue of homing a happy family with having some of their family pictures hanging on the wall and an extra wide wall frame catching the attention.
+This certainly gives a clue of homing a happy family with some family pictures hanging on the wall and an extra wide wall frame catching the attention.

 Source: Zillow DigsTM

 It was primarily inspired by the Green brothers in the 20th century, who were inspired by English art, the Crafts movement, and oriental wooden architecture.

 This design is said to have a cottage-like feel and may even look rustic in some cases.
 And a few elements like those below can be seen present in some of the Craftsman design interiors.